mrdanishsaleem/old-school-resume/README.md

 # Old School Resume

-An old school resume built in plain HTML just for fun/practice
+An old school resume built in plain HTML just for fun/practice.
+You can see the live perview by click this [link](https://eresume.vercel.app/)

 ## Screenshot